-- 1. Charter - a) The DO Advisory Board is a standing group that reports to the AMSA national president - b) The BOT can remove the charter of the DO Advisory Board by a vote of 2/3 of the BOT - 2.
-Leadership - a) The DO Advisory Board will be headed by a Chair who will be recommended by the DO Advisory Board members and confirmed by the BOT.
-The Chair will report to the AMSA national president twice a year or more often as needed. - 3.
-Support - a) There will be no fiscal support provided to the DO Advisory Board by AMSA unless determined necessary by the BOT.
+- a) The DO Advisory Board is a standing group that reports to the AMSA national president - b) The BOT can remove the charter of the DO Advisory Board by a vote of 2/3 of the BOT

+- a) The DO Advisory Board will be headed by a Chair who will be recommended by the DO Advisory Board members and confirmed by the BOT by the close of National Convention.
+The Chair will report to the AMSA National President twice a year or as determined by the AMSA National President. - b) The Advisory Board members shall be empowered to provide feedback regarding an Advisory Board Chair who has failed to perform his/her position.
+The Chair in question must be given one written warning and then, upon further complaint, the opportunity to answer the charges against them in writing or in person before a meeting of BOT.
+A vote of at least two-thirds (2/3) of BOT shall be necessary for dismissal.
+The BOT shall fill vacant positions through appointment.

-b) The DO Advisory Board will have access to the resources of the national office as determined by the Executive Director.
+- a) There will be no fiscal support provided to the DO Advisory Board by AMSA unless determined necessary by the BOT - b) The DO Advisory Board will have access to the resources of the national office as determined by the Executive Director.